London neighbourhoods

 - Petersham Nurseries Café - a wonderful place to stop for a tea and a cake in a plant-filled glasshouse.

-- Kaffee Limited - Viennese coffee and cake.
+- Kaffee Limited - Viennese cafe with awesome pastries and cakes.

 17. Soho